lukebennett2/portfolio/src/content/blog/first-100-decisions.md

 - Why now?
 - What does success look like in 6 weeks, 6 months, 6 years?

-> _Inline Image: Screenshot of a problem definition doc I use in early builds_

 ---

 ## Decisions 2–10: Defining the MVP (Without Gaslighting Ourselves)